CodeYourFuture/JavaScript-Core-3-Homework/week-3/Homework/mandatory/1-practice/2-code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.

+when f1 is called x = 10 (global variable),
+console.log(f1()) will be undefined as there is no return from the function
+console.log(y) will log nothing as Y is only available within the scope of function f1

 ## Question 3